cypress-io/cypress-documentation/source/guides/guides/test-retries.md

 - Retried up to two times (for a total of three attempts) in `cypress run` mode
 - Run normally with no retries in `cypress open` mode

-The reason for this distinction is to avoid adding unnecessary
+The reason for this distinction is to avoid wasting developer time by preventing unnecessary runs while a test is being worked on.

- retried up to two times (for a total of three attempts) in  with no additional configuration needed.
-When developing locally with Cypress' Open Mode, test retries is disabled by default to prevent blocking developers with unnecessary retries.

 If you need more information on how to migrate to 5.x, please see our official migration guide here.